 Try going higher than 20 if your child is confident with this.

-Write a number on an egg shape.
+Write a number on a shape.
 Count and hole punch the correct number of holes to match the number.

 -Addition and Subtraction

 Use objects and practically add or take away the items.

 Doctors, nurses and all other carers are working so hard to keep us all safe and healthy.

 You could design a thank you card or poster to let them know we appreciate them.

 There are two Reception classes - RT and RC.

 RT's class teacher is Mrs Turner (EYFS co-ordinator) and their TA is Miss Follis.